scientifichackers/zproc/docs/user/introduction.rst

 The whole architecture of zproc is built around a :py:class:`.State` object.

-The main idea that differentiates :py:class:`.State` from traditional mutable shared state is the fact that it's not dumb.

-This state is protected by logic and reason.
-A Process can't just barge-in and mutate the state whenever they feel like!

 :py:class:`.Context` is provided as a convenient wrapper over :py:class:`.Process` and :py:class:`.State`.

-It's is the most obvious way to launch processes with zproc.
+It's the most obvious way to launch processes with zproc.

-Each :py:class:`.Context` object is associated with its state;
+Each :py:class:`.Context` object is associated with a state;
 accessible by its processes.

 Here's how you create a :py:class:`.Context`.